Psjee04/Chain-Selamat/README.md

-# D-Chain
+# ChainSelamat

-D-Chain is a modern web application built with Next.js and TypeScript, designed to help users track and manage disaster-related information.
+ChainSelamat is a modern web application built with Next.js and TypeScript, designed to help users track and manage disaster-related information.
 The platform features an interactive map interface powered by Leaflet, allowing users to visualize disaster locations and related data.

 ## Features